h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 **Note:** The closer the Prec-Recall Curve is to the upper-right corner (the bigger the AUC percentage), the better the model predicts the true positives.

-This Prec-Recall Curve in red below has an AUC of approximately 0.7 (in blue) with a relative baseline of 0.5:
+This Prec-Recall Curve in red below has an AUC of approximately 0.7 (in blue) with a baseline of 0.5:

 ![prec-recall-07](assets/prec-recall-07.png)